 Travel Tip: To reduce your toll fees, purchase a SunPass transponder that attaches to your car’s windshield.
 In addition to Florida toll roads, SunPass works on toll roads in Georgia and North Carolina.
 The mini costs $4.99, but it no longer works once removed from your windshield after your trip.
 Though it costs more at $14.95, the SunPass Pro, which attaches to the windshield using suction cups, might be a better option for out-of-state visitors who regularly vacation in Florida.
 Either way, you’ll see reduced fees for toll charges, but it could take more than one road trip to make the SunPass Pro’s cost worthwhile.

 Do You Need A Car To Get Around Fort Lauderdale?

 The quick answer is no. Fort Lauderdale offers a variety of public transportation and also connects to West Palm Beach and Miami via rail.
-Additionally, you can use ride sharing apps Uber and Lyft to get around Fort Lauderdale.
+Additionally, you can use ride-sharing apps Uber and Lyft to get around Fort Lauderdale.

 Need a shuttle from your hotel back to the airport?
 You can book a one-way transfer from Fort Lauderdale Beach hotels to FLL.

-IMO, a car-free vacation is a carefree one.
+In my opinion, a car-free vacation is a carefree one.
 That is one reason why I’d book another weekend getaway in Fort Lauderdale.

 Greener Ways To Get To Fort Lauderdale